juanjo097/fullstack-application-dexcom-itj/README.md

 # Hello there!

-This is my project with the code test for the position as a **Full Stack Developer** at Dexcom and ITJ, I developed it entirely with **Javascript** and **Node.js ** as the execution environment of the same, in this I include the following structure:
+This is my project with the code challenge for the position as a **Full Stack Developer** at Dexcom and ITJ, I developed it entirely with **Javascript** and **Node.js ** as the execution environment of the same, in this I include the following structure:

 ```